smartdevicelink/sdl_hmi_integration_guidelines/docs/VR/AddCommand/index.md

 During data resumption SDL sends VR.AddCommands to HMI by `internal_consecutiveNumber` in the same order as they were created by mobile app in previous ignition cycle.

+!!! must

+Renew the timeout informing SDL about this event via `BC.OnResetTimeout` notification in case it requires more time for processing `VR.AddCommand` request (due to a batch of `vrCommands`).

 !!!

 #### Parameters